 - 1. Create woodpecker and cavity-nesting bird habitat by killing selected trees and letting them stand.
 As trees die, they are attacked by woodborers and other insects which provide a food source for woodpeckers.
 As the trees decay, woodpeckers build nests in them, providing housing for themselves and other cavity-nesting birds, such as flycatchers (Woodpeckers are perfectionists; it takes them five or six tries before they get the hole just right; the extra holes are available for other animals to use.).
 Snags at least 10.0 inches in diameter are needed at a rate of 2.3 per acre. - 2.
 Openings created by dwarf-mistletoe control can be used by western blue birds if there is adequate nesting cover nearby.
-Thinning work in ponderosa stands will eliminate nesting trees, unless special efforts are made to preserve useable trees.
 These are snags located at 100-yard intervals around the perimeter of the meadows.
 They are created by girdling selected trees: these trees must be at least ten inches in diameter; trunks must be sheltered by foliage from other trees and there can be no tall grass or forbs around the stump.
+Bluebird nesting boxes may be substituted for snags when no suitable snag trees can be found.